smikhalevski/tokenizer-dsl/README.md

 ## Silent rules

-Sometimes tokens don't have any semantics that you want to process.
-In this case, you can mark reader as `silent` to prevent token from being emitted.
+Some tokens don't have any semantics that you want to process.
+In this case, you can mark rule as `silent` to prevent token from being emitted.

 ```ts
 const whitespaceRule: Rule = {